Bhagi2960/Project-3/README.md

 Clustering Analysis
-•Implements KMeans algorithm to analyze geographical coordinates of monitoring stations •Uncovers clustering patterns among the stations •Complemented by a bar chart created with Matplotlib •Illustrates the number of stations per county •Highlights areas with varying station densities
+•Implements KMeans algorithm to analyze geographical coordinates of monitoring stations •Uncovers clustering patterns among the stations by station type.
+•Assigns higher k values to station types with higher dispersion.
+•Centroid locations inform government investment decisions, ie. stations furthest from centroids recieve less network support and are likely to require greater investment amounts in return for lower payoffs.